What has up to this point been a distant meteoroid in the ether is approaching and, quite suddenly, you see it—the meteor shower of exams has arrived.

 Pay close attention to what questions you found the most challenging, and be sure to understand the concepts behind them, whether by rereading your notes, clarifying with the prof or TA, or asking a classmate.

 Revisit past problem sets and quizzes

 If you still have time (or if you don’t have sample exams):

 - Redo problem sets

 - Add to the list of questions that threw you off

-- Write down sample solutions on the cheat sheet, particularly to problems that tripped you up the first time you did them
+- Load sample solutions in your browser (or print them out for faster flipping), particularly to problems that tripped you up the first time you did them

 What study techniques have been effective for you in the past?
 How do you learn best?

-Studies have shown that students with greater metacognition—that is, a greater awareness of how you learn—perform better on tests than students with lower metacognition.
-The techniques that work well for someone else might not work well for you, so the most important thing is to study in the most effective way for you.
+Studies have shown that students with greater metacognition—that is, a greater awareness of one's own learning process—perform better on tests than students with lower metacognition.
+The techniques that work well for someone else might not work as well for you, so, most importantly, study in the most effective way for you.

 Finally, 3 things to remember